jepstein-eagle/adaptable/packages/adaptable/readme/functions/calendar-function.md

 # Calendar (AdaptableFunction)

-The Calendar([AdaptableFunctionName](https://api.adaptabletools.com/modules/_src_predefinedconfig_common_types_.html#adaptablefunctionname): `Calendar`) Function allows you to provide your own Calendar - useful for Date-related filters.
+The Calendar Function allows you to provide your own Calendar - useful for Date-related filters.

 ## UI Elements